CNMAT/OpenSoundControl.org/legacy-site.md

 Wagner, and Hallie Smith then confirmed all this information .

 All site content marked "legacy" came from the above process.

+(Another source of legacy information is the [Archive of the UCSB Create OSC developer mailing list](https://osc-dev.create.ucsb.narkive.com), which closed in 2017.)